Argaadya/airbnb_market_performance/README.md

 ## Live Demo

-You can interact with the [Live Dashboard](https://argaadya.shinyapps.io/airbnb_market_performance/) that I have deployed.
+You can interact with the [Live Dashboard](https://argaadya.shinyapps.io/airbnb_market_performance/).

 ## Content of the App